 - Kan-yu refers to the theory of location and time in Chinese history and means The Law of Heaven and Earth.

 According to information on the website Feng Shui Facts, the first time the term feng shui was ever used in recorded history was in Guo Pu's Book of Burial, the Zhang Shu, written during the years of the Zhou Dynasty (Approximately 1100-256 B.C.)
 In his book, Guo Pu wrote Qi rides the wind (feng) and scatters, but is retained when encountering water (shui).
 As a famous geographer of his time, Guo Po received nine volumes of Kan Yu books from his teacher Guo Gong.
 It is from these books he culled the knowledge to write the famed Chinese burial classic, giving rise to the popular term feng shui.

 Feng Shui and You

 The meaning of the words feng shui, wind and water, is a metaphor for the power that nature has in our world.
 It teaches the fact that mankind must respect the mighty power of nature and the universe.
 Practitioners and consultants throughout the history of feng shui have worked to generate chi energy to promote health, happiness and prosperity by living in harmony with nature and their environment.

 By following the basic principles of feng shui, incorporating feng shui elements and colors into your home and life and learning the proper application of feng shui cures, auspicious chi will flow freely through your home bringing you all the benefits associated with feng shui.

+While it is pronounced fung shway, the proper spelling is feng shui.
 Whether you search for the term feng shui or fung shway, the search engines produce great results bringing you one step closer to reaping the benefits of this ancient Chinese art form.